energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-02-03-2023.md

     - [#162](https://github.com/project-origin/origin-collaboration/issues/162) make @wisbech trusted committer and make sure that he involves our partners in the decision making process and the implementation teams as well. @lauranolling is trusted commiter on the project-origin collaboration repo.
     - Reach out to our new PMO in regard to Open Incubator and the innerSource approach here
     - Unhide the guides [https://github.com/project-origin/origin-collaboration/tree/main/guides](https://github.com/project-origin/origin-collaboration/tree/main/guides)
+    - Licensing #72 is being adressed and is in progress
   - Anders / @andersfausboll:
     - Put the current hypothesis of his conversations with @andre and @lenucksi on the separation & future of the efforts to the Miro.
     - (Participate asynchronously using the working session notes post and the agenda pre the working session.)
     - Add diagram to [#67](https://github.com/project-origin/origin-collaboration/issues/67) and add any discussion highlights or other considerations if relevant
     - Scoping of Open Incubator first draft (shared assignment)
+    - Reach out to the new PMO and MS for project portfolio #177
   - Thomas / @wisbech
     - First draft on "Tooling Guide", starting with suggested tool draw.io  postponed
     - Add comment on "rev up Open Incubator Github" (can't link because draft issue) on why the org wasn't made today - graduate this to an issue
     - Add the library as a link to the FOSS guide [FOSS guide part 1](https://github.com/orgs/project-origin/projects/11/views/1?pane=issue&itemId=19492319)
     - Storytelling - the how
-    - Paperwriting with @tpryds get it ongoing
+    - ~ Paperwriting with @tpryds get it ongoing  ~
     - Add the conclusions from the Mjølner meetup with @guidmaster to #83
     - We have an agreement on a workshop between Team Atlas and project-origin working group
     - review Open Incubator 1-pager